nancyd333/project4/README.md

 - Feb 14 - 15, 2023 : Work on page design and D3.js.
 - Feb 16, 2023 : Wrap up, deploy, and complete Readme.

 Note: Grommet CSS and/or D3.js might take less time, which means the MVP might be completed sooner.
-If this happens the time will be spent working on streach goals.
+If this happens the time will be spent working on stretch goals.